severalnines/puppet/README.md

 ## Limitations

-ClusterControl Module for Puppet supports only Debian/Ubuntu and RHEL/CentOS combination of Linux OS versions.
+ClusterControl Module for Puppet supports only Debian/Ubuntu, RHEL/CentOS/Alma/Oracle/Rocky Linux of Linux-based operating systems.
 From these supported distros, all versions that had passed its EOL or almost reaching its EOL are no longer supported.
 Below are the supported versions:
 * Debian 9.x (stretch)
 * Debian 10.x (buster)
 * Debian 11.x (bullseye)
-* Ubuntu 16.x LTS (Xenial Xerus)
 * Ubuntu 18.x LTS(Bionic Beaver)
 * Ubuntu 20.04.x LTS (Focal Fossa)
 * Ubuntu 22.04 LTS (Jammy Jellyfish)
 * AlmaLinux/Oracle Linux/Rocky/RHEL/CentOS 7.x/8.x/9.x
-* SLES version 15
+* SLES version >= 15.x

-ClusterControl UI version 1 (CC v1) does not support PHP.
+ClusterControl UI version 1 (CCv1) does not support PHP.
 8.x.
 The tool will automatically setup PHP7.x version for you so no need to do something here.
 This is very common for distros such as RHEL/Oracle Linux/CentOS 9.x or Ubuntu versions >= 22.0 (Jammy) versions.
+If you only install ClusterControl UI version 2 (CCv2), this does not depend anymore with PHP.
+If you want to intend to only install CCv2, make sure that you set `only_cc_v2` to true (default).
+If you want both CCv1 and CCv2 installed, set `only_cc_v2` to false.
+For more details, make sure you read the [Installation](#installation) section.

 This module only supports bootstrapping MySQL servers with IP address only (it expects skip-name-resolve is enabled on all MySQL nodes).